Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 • Hardness: M2 typically achieves a hardness of 60-65 HRC, with specific tempering cycles yielding high hardness (e.g., 65.5 HRC after tempering at 538°C/1000°F).

-• Toughness: Tempering significantly increases the toughness of the steel.
+• Toughness: Tempering significantly increases steel’s toughness.

 • Wear Resistance: The presence of specific alloy carbides (e.g., M6C, M23C6, MC types) formed during secondary hardening contributes significantly to its wear resistance.